Alpe d'Huez: Other cycle races

 The peak is also the finish of La Marmotte, a one-day, 175 km ride with 5000 m of climbing.

+Stage 8 of the 2024 Tour de France Femmes finished there, with the stage won by Demi Vollering.
+Alpe d'Huez had previously featured in a professional women's race at the 1993 Tour Cycliste Féminin.

 Mountain biking

 The resort caters for mountain bikers during the summer months, the pinnacle of which is the Megavalanche, a 'Downhill Enduro' Event that takes riders from lift station at the highest peak, Pic Blanc, to Allemont in the valley floor.

 Triathlon

 Since 2006 Cyrille Neveu has organized the Triathlon EDF Alpe d'Huez, which has become a major summer attraction.

 Zwift

 In 2018, the virtual cycling training and racing program Zwift released a recreation of the Alpe d'Huez climb called Alpe du Zwift.
 This virtual version of the climb was created using GPS data from the original route to copy it perfectly in both gradient and distance.

 International relations

 Twin towns – Sister cities

 Alpe d'Huez is twinned with: